AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 1. Select a persistent ID from the **[!UICONTROL Persistent ID]** drop-down menu.

-   If you select **[!UICONTROL Identity Map]** for the persistent ID, you have to select a namespace .
+   If you select **[!UICONTROL Identity Map]** for the persistent ID, select a namespace.
 You have two options:

    * Select **[!UICONTROL Use primary identity namespace]** to use the primary identity namespace.
    * Select a namespace from the **[!UICONTROL Namespace]** drop-down menu.

 1. Select a person ID from the **[!UICONTROL Person ID]** drop-down menu.

-   If you select **[!UICONTROL Identity Map]** for the person ID, you have to select a namespace.
+   If you select **[!UICONTROL Identity Map]** for the person ID, select a namespace.
 You have two options:

    * Select **[!UICONTROL Use primary identity namespace]** to use the primary identity namespace.
    * Select a namespace from the **[!UICONTROL Namespace]** drop-down menu.